icopy-site/awesome/docs/awesome/awesome-deep-learning-resources.md

 To the extent possible under law, [Guillaume Chevalier](https://github.com/guillaume-chevalier) has waived all copyright and related or neighboring rights to this work.svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

+To the extent possible under law, [Guillaume Chevalier](https://github.com/guillaume-chevalier) has waived all copyright and related or neighboring rights to this work.svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Guillaume Chevalier](https://github.com/guillaume-chevalier) has waived all copyright and related or neighboring rights to this work.